cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-stmt-create-index.md

 Specifies descending sort order.

-NULLS FIRST
+NULLS FIRST`**

-:   Specifies that nulls sort before non-nulls.
+Specifies that nulls sort before non-nulls.
 This is the default when `DESC` is specified.

-NULLS LAST
+NULLS LAST`**

-:   Specifies that nulls sort after non-nulls.
+Specifies that nulls sort after non-nulls.
 This is the default when `DESC` is not specified.

 **`storage_parameter`**